Last Updated on February 13, 2025 by Masha Eretnova

 Let’s stay rational, my friends!

-How to rehydrate acrylic paint if it is too hard/thick
+How to rehydrate Dried acrylic paint

 Don’t lose hope when you see your acrylic paint that turned dense, and heavy.
 There’s a chance to revive it with warm water and a flow improver as long as the paint has a little moisture in it.